-KPSJ was founded in 2018 by KPU Instructor Dr. Arleigh Reichl with the support of student-members of the Kwantlen Psychology Society and other KPU faculty members.
-Dr. Reichl’s vision for this journal is to give students the experience of being reviewers and editors in an academic journal, and to introduce students to the peer-review process through publishing their undergraduate work.
+KPSJ was founded in 2018 by KPU Instructor Dr. Arleigh Reichl with the support of student-members of the Kwantlen Psychology Society—including founding Manager and Editor Amanda Dumoulin—and other KPU faculty members.
+Dr. Reichl’s vision for this journal was to give students the experience of being reviewers and editors in an academic journal, and to introduce students to the peer-review process through publishing their undergraduate work.

-The scope of KPSJ publications are empirical research articles (such as course-based research projects or honour’s projects), analytical papers (such as term papers), and academic/conference-style posters.
+The scope of KPSJ publications are empirical research articles (such as course-based research projects or honour’s projects), analytical papers (such as term papers), academic/conference-style posters, PSYC 4010 practicum reflection papers, and PSYC 4010 practicum posters.

 Open access policy